estevaoam/mirror-server/README.md

 **WORK IN PROGRESS :D**

 The server application for Mirror.

-It creates/destroys apps and manages allocation of resources from providers, like AWS, DigitalOcean and so on.
+It bootstraps your server, create/destroys apps, manages allocation of resources from providers, like AWS, DigitalOcean, get statistic usage of your clusters.

-It comes with a binary called `mirror-server`.

 You can start it by running: